About

 -

-Reviewed and advised on construction and garment make during fit sessions, revised tech packs to reflect revised iterations
+Advised on garment construction during fit sessions and revised tech packs to reflect changes

 -